-At its August 2022 meeting, the TWIA Board voted to direct staff to file a 0% rate change with TDI for residential and commercial policies issued or renewed on or after January 1, 2023.
-The rate filing was submitted to TDI on August 5, 2022.
+At its August 2023 meeting, the TWIA Board voted to direct staff to file a 0% rate change with TDI for residential and commercial policies issued or renewed on or after January 1, 2024.
+A recommendation by the Board's Actuarial & Underwriting Committee to file for a rate increase of 5% for residential policies and 8% for commercial policies received a 5 to 4 vote and did not meet the statutory requirement that a rate increase filing receive a two-thirds vote of the Board.
+The rate filing was submitted to TDI on August 14, 2023.